peijunz/cache-server/Readme.md

 - Synchronization

 ###Report (10 points)
-- The readme-student file is where you write your report.
+- The readme-student.md file is where you write your report.
 Please include
   - Summary of the project design
   - Any observations or insights
+  - Any suggestions for future improvement

 ###Extra Credit (+10 points)
 - Modify Project 1 to integrate the Project 3 components, and submit via T-square